Formula One to test 'shield' device at Silverstone

 "A possible geometry has been developed and the FIA is currently working with teams in Formula One on further defining its geometry," the FIA said, with an image of the shield published on its website.

-(Reporting by Alan Baldwin, editing by Jon Boyle)
+Reporting by Alan Baldwin, editing by Jon Boyle